-Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For Nerve Agent Attack
+Labour MPs Are Furious At Jeremy Corbyn And His Spokeperson For Refusing To Blame Russia For The Nerve Agent Attack

 "Jeremy has condemned the attack in completely unequivocal terms.
 Clearly whoever carried out the attack – and the prime minister said Russia is culpable – is responsible for what was a completely heinous and reckless attack in a civilian area with banned weapons."

-Asked directly whether Corbyn believed Russia is responsible for the attack, he said: "I think clearly, as I said, it's important to follow the evidence and to be guided by the evidence."
+Asked directly whether Corbyn believes Russia is responsible for the attack, he said: "I think clearly, as I said, it's important to follow the evidence and to be guided by the evidence."

-The Labour briefing had close echoes to the Russian government's response to the UK's condemnation.
+The Labour briefing closely echoed the Russian government's response to the UK's condemnation.

-Corbyn's spokesperson suggested that the attack could have been carried out by another former Soviet state: "The break-up of the Soviet state led to all sorts of material ending up in random hands."
+Corbyn's spokesperson suggested that the attack could have been carried out by another former Soviet state: "The breakup of the Soviet state led to all sorts of material ending up in random hands."

 He also drew parallels with the Iraqi WMD debacle.
 "The government has access to information and intelligence on this matter which others don't.
 However, also there is a history in relation to weapons of mass destruction and intelligence which is problematic, to put it mildly.